roberts/standard/README.md

 ### Lopsided Tax Structure

-I have found the optimal buy & sell tax to be 3% for long-term projects.
-After many iterations of testing lopsided tax structures, I have found 16% to be the optimal high sell tax.
+Through many experiments with tokenomics, I have found that optimal performance for long-term token projects is achieved through a 3/16 lopsided tax structure.
+It is important to have the option to reduce the lopsided sell tax for a stable 3/3 tax token and another option to remove taxes altogether.

 ### Restrict Modifiable Tax

-To ensure community confidence & clearly communicate what the team is able to do with the taxes, the buy and sell tax are not openly adjustable.
+To ensure community confidence & clearly communicate tax policy, the buy & sell taxes are not openly adjustable.
 I used to cap what they could be modified to, but find it is better to hard code just a couple options into the smart contract.
-There are 2 functions available to projects:
+The following tax functions are available to projects using this contract standard:

 - reduceSellTax() - This function reduces the 16% sell tax to 3%, matching the buy tax so the token has a 3/3 tax.
 - removeTax() - This function removes the buy and sell tax so the token has a 0/0 tax.
-- resetTax() - THis function resets the token back to the 3/16 lopsided tax structure.
+- resetTax() - This function resets the token back to the 3/16 lopsided tax structure.

 ### Tax Wallets